donnymays/marios_foods/README.md

 - Clone this project using the 'git clone https://github.com/donnymays/marios_foods.git' command in terminal/command line while in the desired directory.
 - Navigate to the cloned directory and run 'bundle' in your command line to download gem dependencies.
 - Run rake db:setup to create and populate the database.
 - To view in a browser, in the terminal run 'rails s'
+- To view app as a user, email: 'user@user.com' password: 'user123'
+- To view app as an admin, email: 'admin@admin.com' password: 'admin123'
 - Open a browser and type the localhost port for the rails server (ex:localhost:3000)

 ## Description
-_This is a project for Week 4 of the Ruby block of Epicodus.
+_This is a project for Week 5 of the Ruby block of Epicodus.
 Prompt can be seen below._

 _The original instructions for the assignment include:_
 You've in the running for a freelance development job as the developer for Mario's Speciality Food Products (or another fictional company of your choosing).
 First, Mario wants to make sure you're the right person for the job.
 He's asked you for an MVP and wants it by 5:00 tonight.
 The stakes are higher than usual, since Mario's old site had thousands of unique visitors each day.
 If you can get the job, this is a great way to increase your profile as a developer.